cavo789/marknotes/src/docs/Introduction.md

 This application could not have been created without the **amazing Open Source community**.

-A tremendous thank you to every library maintainers who give time and robust software (like, a.o.t, AdminLTE, Bootstrap, FontAwesome, jQuery, jsTree, Parsedown, Reveal.js, SimpleMDE, ...)
+A tremendous thank you to every library maintainers who give time and robust software (like, a.o.t, AdminLTE, Bootstrap, FontAwesome, jQuery, jsTree, Parsedown, Reveal.js, ...)

 Thank you to GitHub.